dwm66/node-sonos-http-api/README.md

 * auth: require basic auth credentials which requires a username and password
 * announceVolume: the percentual volume use when invoking say/sayall without any volume parameter
 * presetDir: absolute path to look for presets (folder must exist!)
+* household: when theres multiple sonos accounts on one network (example: Sonos_ab7d67898dcc5a6d, find it in [Your sonos IP]:1400/status/zp)

 Example: